giapdong/disk-management/README.md

 Values: `Normal | OnlyBigDirectory`

 Description: In `Normal` mode, application will store all infomation of tree directory.
 Else with `OnlyBigDirectory` mode, application will store only folder with size of `all file in that folder`.
 For example, you have folder with 3 file and 5 folder, we will calcute size of folder same as size of 3 file.

+## CLI

+We built-in with cli command
+See detail please type: npm disk-management